kailash-manasarovar/statement/docs/timeline/2023/october.md

 [![You made me love you](../../content/tweets/november-2023/you-made-me-love-you.png)](https://x.com/1FRGVN/status/1719532076725072313)

-- I suppose Laurent could be Domingo's uncle; a man able to hire, fire, and target women and students at the conservatory.
+- I suppose Laurent could be Domingo's uncle; a man able to hire, fire, award pensions, and target women and students at the conservatory.
 - I guess he could be Hazel Smith's partner in crime too; the elusive Paco Sendra.

 ## Tweets